syncfusion/blazor-docs/src/gantt/gantt-chart/selection.md

 ### Selecting Multiple Rows dynamically

-You can also select rows dynamically using the `SelectRows` method.
+You can also select rows dynamically using the `SelectRowsAsync` method.
 The following code demonstrates how to select rows dynamically by clicking the custom button.

 ```csharp
 @using Syncfusion.Blazor.Gantt